 The only known cause of pleural mesothelioma is asbestos exposure, and the chances of successful treatment for this type of mesothelioma are tragically low.
 Lung cancer tumors, however, can be isolated and treated.
 The reason lies in each type of tumor structure.

 Lung Cancer Versus Mesothelioma

 There is a distinct difference between lung cancer and mesothelioma.
 Tumors in lung cancer tissue are far more common than tumors in the lung lining which is called the mesothelium.
-But they have something in common.

 However, lung cancer and mesothelioma are both cancerous asbestos diseases that begin in the lungs after exposure to asbestos.

 Medical specialists are not sure what causes cells to turn cancerous.
 Healthy human cells live and die in a predictable and controllable rate.
 New cells form and divide to replace old cells, and that’s part of healthy growth and stability.

 Occasionally, some cells mutate, defying normal DNA directions, and grow uncontrollably while refusing to die.
 This overgrowth forms tumors.
 Eventually, localized cancer cells find their way into blood vessels or lymph nodes and spread to distant parts of the body.
 This deadly process is called metastasis.

 Lung cancer tumors form on the inner surface of the lung tissue around air sacs or the alveoli.
 They can also form in bronchial tubes.
 Regardless of where they start, lung cancer tumors start as localized growths and are identifiable.
 That makes lung cancer tumors easy to identify and remove or remotely treat before they spread.